victorharry/wpp-spam/README.md

 ## Why!?

 "Why would you do such thing!?"
-Because I'm Brazilian HU3BR
+Because I'm Brazilian HU3BR and my friends like to spend 1 hour to drink water 🥤 after "brb"

 ![6096234_700b](https://user-images.githubusercontent.com/1585655/29083653-d40bb660-7c3f-11e7-896c-efd243f32918.jpg)